 Think of a down payment on a mortgage—when you place a 4% down payment on a $500,000 home, you are offering to put up $20,000 in capital on the mortgage.
 Putting up larger amounts of capital on a loan or investment increases the lender’s confidence in your ability to repay it.

-Generally, the higher your down payment is the more likely that you will get approved for the mortgage—the same rule applies to credit borrowing since the more money you have to secure it, the greater your chances of approval.
+Generally, the higher your down payment is, the more likely that you will get approved for the mortgage.
+The same rule applies to credit borrowing because the more money you have to secure it, the greater your chances of approval.

-When loans are backed by collateral, they are often referred to as “secured loans,” which can either be secured by the business or an individual through a personal guarantee.
+When loans are backed by collateral, they are often referred to as “secured loans,” which can be secured by either the business or an individual through a personal guarantee.